With confidence before the throne

 Proposals for implementation

-Talk to God all day.
-Tell him honestly how you are.
-When you're happy, say, “God, I'm so happy.
-Thank you for the good things in my life.”.
-When you're sad, say, “God, I'm so sad.
-Please comfort me.”.
-If you're unsure and don't know what to do, say, “God, I don't know what to do.
-Please help me to see your will in all that lies ahead.”.
-When you're angry, say, “Lord, I'm so angry.
-Please help me not to say something I will later regret.”
+Talk to God throughout the day.
+Tell Him honestly how you are feeling.
+If you are happy, say, “God, I am so happy.
+Thank you for the good things in my life.”
+If you are sad, say, “God, I am so sad.
+Please comfort me.”
+If you are uncertain and don't know what to do, say, “God, I don't know what to do.
+Please help me see Your will in everything that lies before me.”
+If you are angry, say, “Lord, I am so angry.
+Please help me so that I don't say something I will later regret.”
 Ask God to help you and to trust Him.
-Pray for God's will to be done and not theirs.
-In James 4,3 It says, "You ask and receive nothing, because you ask with evil intentions, that you may squander it on your lusts."
+Pray that God's will be done, not yours.
+Jakobus 4,3 It says, "You ask and receive nothing, because you ask with evil intentions, that you may squander it on your lusts."
 If you want to receive good, you should ask for good.
 Review Bible verses or songs throughout the day.

 by Barbara Dahlgren